 Step 6: Using The Cricut Machine To Cut Out Your Scrapbook Page Elements

 Follow the directions within the Design Space software to begin cutting out your shapes.
-Don’t forget to hide the base layer first if you aren’t cutting it out as part of your page layout.
+Don’t forget to hide the base layer (the first shape you made to show you your page outline) first if you aren’t cutting it out as part of your page layout.

 Step 7: Putting Your Scrapbook Page Together